Sarah laughed on our last video call with our grandkids.

 Many people see hearing aids as a sign of getting older.
 But nothing makes a person seem older than constantly needing to ask people to repeat themselves or missing important facts in conversation.

 Hearing aids are an active lifestyle choice.
 When people are wearing them, interactions simply seem normal and productive.
-When they aren’t, it’s noticeable and makes them seem like they’re “out of it” or “losing it”.
+When they aren’t, it’s noticeable and makes them seem like they’re “out of it” or “losing it.”

 3. What Will My Friends Think?

-It’s a common worry.
+A lot of people worry about this.
 But the fact is that many of her friends may already be wearing them without her realizing it.
 They really are that discreet.

 What will her friends think after she gets her hearing aids?
 They’ll think, I’m so happy you can hear and be more active in our conversations now.
 We’re so happy you didn’t miss our lunch date because you misheard the time.